wadelau/wadelau.github.io/hanjst/hanjst-resource.md

 ### Images
 ---
-Images are recommended in innerTpl, not in main template file.
+Images are recommended in innerTpl, not in main template file as th